thriveweb/deking-new/content/posts/2018-10-26-small-deck-ideas-for-outdoor-living.md

 At Deking we will be able to advise you on the best use of your small garden area.
 We are outdoor decking specialists and experienced in both small and large deck designs.

-Please give us a call on **1800 335 464** or drop us an [email](https://www.dekingdecks.com.au/contact-us/) and we can schedule a time to inspect you small outdoor area and provide you with advice regarding the best design for you.
+Please give us a call on **1800 335 464** or drop us an risbane, Redlands, Bayside, Logan, Ipswich, Moreton and we can schedule a time to inspect you small outdoor area and provide you with advice regarding the best design for you.

 **Deking Decks Service Areas:**